ugurkara/sparrow-dnp/README.md

 # Sparrow DNP

-Sparrow-DNP provides wrapper and adapter classes for the java library of the [Opendnp3](https://github.com/dnp3/opendnp3) in order to configure by XML format.
+Sparrow-DNP provides wrapper and adapter classes for the java library of the [Opendnp3](https://github.com/dnp3/opendnp3) in order to configure a DNP communication channel by XML format.

 ### Requirements